 On the 130 km journey, you’ll be tested with 10 mountain passes with elevations of up to 5,100 meters above sea level.
 It’s safe to say the Huahuash is only for the experienced hiker and is rated as hard.
 I myself found the Huahaush to be the hardest trail I have completed to this day.

+For most, the Huayhaush is completed as part of an organized tour.
+These tours leave from Huaraz and include a mountain guide as well as transport of your tent and food via mule.
 This makes the trail much more manageable for those who may not have trained as much as they should.
 If you want, you can complete the entire trail on your own but experience with high elevations and extreme cold is required.

 On the trail, the views are what make this hike so special.
 Along the way, you’ll view mountains over 6000 meters in height.
 You’ll also get to see the famous Tres Lagunas (pictured above).
-If you love mountain views, remote alpine lakes, and the feeling of being away from the busy hiking trails in Peru, then give the Huahyuash a go!
+If you love mountain views, remote alpine lakes, and the feeling of being away from the busy hiking trails in Peru, then give the Huahyuash ago!

-11) SANTA CRUZ TREK: Considered one of the most incredible treks in Peru
+12. SANTA CRUZ TREK: Considered one of the most incredible treks in Peru

 The Santa Cruz Trek is one of the most incredible hikes in Peru and anyone who loves the great outdoors and exploring Peru’s nature should add it to their itinerary.